-Know in advance when a tender will come, when an existing tender is up for renewal or expiry.
+Know in advance when a tender will take place/happen or when an existing tender is up for renewal or expiry.

 Document and manage processes to reduce exclusion rates or missed deadlines.

-Monitor and assign activities based on bandwidth and prioritize activities.
+Monitor and assign actions based on bandwidth and prioritize activities.

 Outside of the event sequence related to a specific tender, a series of activities and concepts must be employed to ensure that the activities are controlled, maintained and managed in an appropriate fashion.